 The experiment design is conceived to address the following questions: Is SESA precipitation modified by changes in soil wetness at regional scales?
-What kind of feedbacks, due to these changes, can be identified in the circulation at synoptic time scales?.
-Experiments E1 and E3 should help to answer these issues, since they correspond to 50% decrease/increase -respectively- of soil wetness over the model domain.
+What kind of feedbacks, due to these changes, can be identified in the circulation at synoptic time scales?
+Experiments E1 and E3 should help to answer these issues, since they correspond to 50% decrease-increase, respectively, of soil wetness over the model domain.
 Although these experiments are unrealistic in the sense that there are no foreseeable reasons to expect such changes to occur over such a large area, they are useful to identify possible linkages between soil states and the circulation.
-It should be stressed that soil moisture changes proposed here are similar to those applied in many sensitivity studies, like Zhong et al. 1996; Paegle et al. 1996; Gallus and Seagal 1999; Collini et al. 2008; among others.
+It should be stressed that soil moisture changes proposed here are similar to those applied in many sensitivity studies (e.g., Zhong et al. 1996; Paegle et al. 1996; Gallus and Segal 1999; Collini et al. 2008; among others).

 We also wish to evaluate the impact of enhanced soil moisture gradients (drier to the west or moister to the east) on the LLJ and related precipitation.
-This goal motivates experiments E2 and E4 which are similar to E1 and E3 but with moisture changes bounded by two specific areas: drier conditions (E2) are limited to northwestern Argentina area while moister ones (E4) affect SESA (see Figure 1 to locate the sub-areas subject to these soil wetness changes).
+This goal motivates experiments E2 and E4, which are similar to E1 and E3 but with moisture changes bounded by two specific areas: drier conditions (E2) are limited to northwestern Argentina area while moister ones (E4) affect SESA (see Fig. 1 to locate the subareas subject to these soil wetness changes).
 In particular, this last experiment could be considered representative of an increase in agricultural activity and associated irrigation over one of the regions with greater economic activity in South America.
 In this sense we cover, at least partially, an analysis of effects linked with human activities in a more realistic way.

-In order to validate model performance we select specific variables whose representation is critical for the processes of interest to this study.
+To validate model performance we select specific variables whose representation is critical for the processes of interest to this study.
 Figure 2 shows sea level pressure evolution at La Rioja (28°S, 66°W), a station located at the center of the NAL.
 This parameter is usually taken as a reference of NAL intensity (Seluchi et al. 2003).
-Surface pressure variability during the chosen NAL event is well-reproduced by the CTRL run, compared with GDAS analysis and observed data.
-This figure depicts two pressure fall cycles: one from January 29 to February 1, and the other from February 3 to February 7.
+Surface pressure variability during the chosen NAL event is well reproduced by the CTRL run, compared with GDAS analysis and observed data.
+However, a tendency of the WRF model to underestimate the amplitude of the diurnal cycle is detected.
+Regardless of which model configuration is adopted (i.e., alternative land surface models, PBL parameterizations, and cumulus schemes), the WRF model exhibits this systematic bias over the region of interest (Ruiz et al. 2010).
+Figure 2 depicts two pressure fall cycles: one from 29 January to 1 February and the other from 3 to 7 February.
 In general, the CTRL run tends to underestimate the depth of the low pressure system.
-This can be more clearly appreciated with the aid of Figure 3 which combines sea level pressure, 950 hPa winds and 500/950 hPa thickness fields at three different stages of the system evolution: maximum depth during the first cycle (0000 UTC, February 1st), initial phase of the second cycle (0000 UTC, February 3rd) and complete dissipation (1200 UTC February 7th).
-There is good agreement between model and GDAS fields; the NAL is correctly located (see the closed isobar with its center around 30°S, 66,5°W) though underestimated, and the low level circulation is very-well reproduced.
-The typical patterns associated with the weak SACZ phase, which include the NAL, and the northerly wind enhancement in the central part of the continent and the Atlantic anticyclone located west of its mean position, are also well represented.
+This can be more clearly appreciated with the aid of Fig. 3, which combines sea level pressure, 950-hPa winds, and 500-950-hPa thickness fields at three different stages of the system evolution: maximum depth during the first cycle (0000 UTC 1 February), initial phase of the second cycle (0000 UTC 3 February), and complete dissipation (1200 UTC 7 February).
+There is good agreement between model and GDAS fields; the NAL is correctly located (see the closed isobar with its center around 30°S, 66.5°W) though underestimated, and the low-level circulation is very well reproduced.
+The typical patterns associated with the weak SACZ phase, which include the NAL, the northerly wind enhancement in the central part of the continent, and the Atlantic anticyclone located west of its mean position, are also well represented.